MouseLand/suite2p/README.md

 ~~~~

 ### Installation for Macs with Apple Silicon chips (e.g., M1)
-1. Download an iTerm2 terminal from this [link](https://iterm2.com/).
-Install it into your /Applications folder.
-If you already have downloaded iTerm, duplicate it and give it whatever name you'd like (e.g., "iterm2Rosetta").
-2. Navigate to the iTerm app you will use, right click it, and then select "Get Info".
-Check "Open using Rosetta".
-3. Open up this iTerm app and follow steps 1 & 2 in the installation section [above](#installation_section) to install anaconda.
+1. Follow steps 1 & 2 in the installation section [above](#installation_section) to install anaconda.
 4. Use the following command `CONDA_SUBDIR=osx-64 conda create --name suite2p python=3.8`
 5. Follow steps 4-7 in the installation section [above](#installation_section) to install the `suite2p` package.